imran1509/go-server/README.md

 # go-server
 ## A simple web server with Golang
-This repository contains the code files for a simple web browser in Golang
+This repository contains the code files for a simple web server in Golang

 ![](https://github.com/imran1509/go-server/blob/main/Assets/go-server-thumb-Mohd_Imran.png)